uk-gov-mirror/ministryofjustice.opg-data-casrec-migration/README.md

 ## ETL 1 (and build Docker containers)

-### Steps 1,2 & 3 below are available as a single script, run:

 To mimic what happens in AWS, we load up a localstack S3 service with the anonymised CSV data and then have a container (with the same build as ECS task in AWS) that runs the scripts in to the etl1 schema in casrec.

 ```bash